Overview#

 Gradescope#

-In most cases, Gradescope is the recommended method for collecting, grading, and returning written asessments.
-There are two versions to consider:
+In most cases, Gradescope is the recommended platform for collecting, grading, and returning written asessments.
+There are two versions to consider based on whether you need team grading.

 If you are going to use team grading, but do not have access to a trial version, you may need to discuss sharing your Gradescope login info with your team.
 While not recommended, this might be a quick workaround.